Who Should Take this Course

 - Implement a basic forecasting framework that can be used in conjunction with, 0r in the absence of, local supporting avalanche information.

-- Due to COVID-19 MC will not be organizing carpools.
+- Due to COVID-19 SMC will not be organizing carpools.
 Please make sure your vehicle is equipped for snow travel.

 - The AAA and AIARE suggests a maximum ratio of 1 instructor: 6 participants for the field sessions.